Lonely Diamond: Reception

 In a positive review of the album, Tyler Jenke of Rolling Stone Australia said: "Ocean Alley have not only managed to exceed expectations with their latest record, but they've managed to set a new standard for what their music can be."
 He continued: "...the blissful inclusion of songs such as the album's title track serve as a masterclass of restraint, with the group experimenting with a mixture of old and new styles, all while ensuring the tune doesn't overstay its welcome."
 He also named "All Worn Out" as an album highlight, describing it as "serving as something of a fierce ballad".

 Declan Byrne of Triple J said of the album: "You can hear Ocean Alley pushing themselves beyond the coastal, warbled reggae rock of earlier releases and ramping up the '70s influences."
-Byrne described the tracks 'Up In There' and 'Wet Dreams' as "amospheric slow jams".
+Byrne described the tracks 'Up In There' and 'Wet Dreams' as "atmospheric slow jams".
 Byrne also described the track "Way Down" as a "standout", saying "[it] shows off their signature style but with the underwater feel replaced by warmer sounds, the colour scheme shifted from blues to yellows".